-Article History: Received 23 October 2023 Accepted 19 December 2023 Published 01 January 2024
+Article History: Received 23 October 2024 Accepted 19 December 2024 Published 01 January 2025

-Keywords: Fasciola gigantica Morphological Characteristics Nanoparticle Vitality Zirconium Oxide Worms belonging to the genus Fasciola cause two types Ehepatica and Egigantica disease known as openwork disease resulting in significant economic losses, as it affects domestic animals, especially cows, sheep and goats, and may infect humans with this disease accidentally.
-From the results of the research, there were significant differences in the lengths, width and total area of the body of the worms when compared with the control, as they were less valuable in the lengths of worms for the extract of zconium oxide at a concentration of 0.0015 and this indicates that it is more effective, While the largest value is zirconium oxide at a concentration of 0.01, this indicates that it has the lowest effect.
-As for the vitality of worms, the lowest value of zirconium oxide was 0.0015.
+Keywords: Fasciola gigantica Morphological Characteristics Nanoparticle Vitality Zirconium Oxide Worms belonging to the genus Fasciola cause two types Ehepatica and F.gigantica disease known as openwork disease resulting in significant economic losses, as it affects domestic animals, especially cows, sheep and goats, and may infect humans with this disease accidentally.
+From the results of the research, there were significant differences in the lengths, width and total area of the body of the worms when compared with the control, as they were less valuable in the lengths of worms for the extract of zconium oxide at a concentration of 0.0015 and this indicates that it is more effective, While the largest value is zirconium oxide at a concentration of 0.0015.
 While the highest value was zirconium oxide at a concentration of 0.01, as it reached 8.333, which indicates that it has the highest effect on the vitality of the parasite.